-New for 2020.
-The Mother MkIII takes the power and versatility of the MkII model even further - now available in two variants: A refined no-frills single channel version, and finally a dual channel version with individual Gain and master Loudness controls for each channel.
-Still equally accommodating bass or guitar, the Mother MkIII is the matriarch in final form.
+The Mother MkIII takes the power and versatility of the MkII model even further - now available in two versions: A no-frills high-headroom single channel version, and a dual channel version with additional Gain and master Loudness controls for it's 2nd, higher gain channel.
+The Mother is still equally accommodating for bass or guitar, making it a unique and versatile beast.

 In addition to the Mother's wide spectrum of gain, its EQ is equally wide-ranging.
 The flexible EQ section begins with the unique 4-position rotary Depth knob, which sets the overall bass extension, low-mid voice, and low-end breakup characteristics.
-Position 1 is lean and focused, Position 2 adds muscular low-mids, Position 3 adds deep bass with clear low-mids, and position 4 provides deep bass with low-mid thickness.
-Tons of low-end voicing adjustment for guitar or bass.
+Position 1 is lean and focused; Position 2 adds deep bass with clear low-mids; Position 3 adds muscular low-mids, but stays tight in the lowend; and Position 4 provides deep bass with low-mid thickness.
+There is of low-end voicing adjustment for guitar or bass.

 From here, the interactive 3-band (Bass, Middle, Treble) EQ sculpts your tone.
-The bass sculpts the lows voicing set with the Depth, and the unique mid control goes from completely scooped to warm and vocal mids.
-On the new MkIII the Treble control has been improved for a broader, more useful range.
-And for further control of the amplifier's upper-harmonic content, the Absence shapes the Mother's high harmonics from present and crystalline to smooth and foggy.
+The bass sculpts the lows voicing set with the Depth, and the unique mid control goes from completely scooped to vocal midrange.
+The Treble controls the crispness of the sound, and for further control of the amplifier's upper-harmonic content, the Absence shapes the the tone from present and biting to dark and foggy.

 And finally, the front panel's Loudness control(s) transparently varies the overall volume of the amp down to bedroom levels without sucking your tone.